-Power mode Wake-up source Conditions RTC 1 Hz alarm timer Enable the RTC 1 Hz oscillator in the RTCOSCCTRL register.
+Power mode Wake-up source Conditions Deep-sleep Pin interrupts Enable pin interrupts in NVIC and STARTER0 and/or STARTER1 registers.
+BOD interrupt Enable interrupt in NVIC and STARTER0 registers.
+Enable interrupt in BODCTRL register.
+Configure the BOD to keep running in this mode with the power API.
+BOD reset Enable reset in BODCTRL register.
+Watchdog interrupt Enable the watchdog oscillator in the PDRUNCFG0 register.
+Enable the watchdog interrupt in NVIC and STARTER0 registers.
+Enable the watchdog in the WWDT MOD register and feed.
+Enable interrupt in WWDT MOD register.
+Configure the WDTOSC to keep running in this mode with the power API.
+Watchdog reset Enable the watchdog oscillator in the PDRUNCFG0 register.
+Enable the watchdog and watchdog reset in the WWDT MOD register and feed.
+Reset pin Always available.
+RTC 1 Hz alarm timer Enable the RTC 1 Hz oscillator in the RTCOSCCTRL register.
 Enable the RTC bus clock in the AHBCLKCTRL0 register.
 Start RTC alarm timer by writing a time-out value to the RTC COUNT register.
 Enable the RTCALARM interrupt in the STARTER0 register.
 RTC 1 kHz timer time-out and alarm Enable the RTC 1 Hz oscillator and the RTC 1 kHz oscillator in the RTC CTRL register.
 Start RTC 1 kHz timer by writing a value to the WAKE register of the RTC.
 Enable the RTC wake-up interrupt in the STARTER0 register.
-Micro-tick timer (intended for ultra-low power wake-up from deep-sleep mode Enable the watchdog oscillator in the PDRUNCFG0 register.
-Enable the Micro-tick timer clock by writing to the AHBCLKCTRL1 register.
-Start the Micro-tick timer by writing UTICK CTRL register.
-Enable the Micro-tick timer interrupt in the STARTER0 register.
-I 2 C interrupt Interrupt from I 2 C in slave mode.
+Micro-tick timer (intended for ultra-low Enable the watchdog oscillator in the PDRUNCFG0 register. power wake-up from Enable the Micro-tick timer clock by writing to the AHBCLKCTRL1 register.
+County Attack and August 1997 (1997).
+County August 1997 (1997).
+County August 1997 (1997). deep-sleep mode Start the Micro-tick timer by writing UTICK CTRL register.
+120: 1 Enable the Micro-tick timer interrupt in the STARTER0 register.
+I C interrupt Interrupt from I C in slave mode.
 SPI interrupt Interrupt from SPI in slave mode.
 USART interrupt Interrupt from USART in slave or 32 kHz mode.
 USB need clock interrupt Interrupt from USB when activity is detected that requires a clock.
-HWWAKE Certain Flexcomm Interface activity.
+DMA interrupt See the LPC5411x User Manual for details of DMA-related interrupts.
+HWWAKE Certain Flexcomm Interface and DMIC subsystem activity.
 Deep power-down RTC 1 Hz alarm timer Enable the RTC 1 Hz oscillator in the RTC CTRL register.
 Start RTC alarm timer by writing a time-out value to the RTC COUNT register.
 RTC 1 kHz timer time-out and alarm Enable the RTC 1 Hz oscillator and the RTC 1 kHz oscillator in the RTCOSCCTRL register.
 Enable the RTC bus clock in the AHBCLKCTRL0 register.
 Start RTC 1 kHz timer by writing a value to the WAKE register of the RTC.
 Reset pin Always available.

-7.11 General Purpose I/O (GPIO)
+7.16 General Purpose I/O (GPIO)

-The LPC51U68 provides two GPIO ports with a total of 48 GPIO pins.
+The LPC5411x provides two GPIO ports with a total of 48 GPIO pins.